SaidAlvarado/Udacity-DeepRL-Project_3_Collaboration_and_Competition/README.md

 ## Introduction

-This repository contains my solution for the second project of the Deep Reinforcement Learning Nanodegree from Udacity.
-In this exercise an RL-agent is tasked with controlling a two-jointed arm as it moves to track the position of a target circling around it.
-The environment was made with Unity's ML-Agents framework and there are two variations one environment has 20 agents operating individually for parallel learning, and the other one only has a single agent.
+This repository contains my solution for the third project of the Deep Reinforcement Learning Nanodegree from Udacity.
+In this exercise an RL-agent controls two rackets to bounce a ball over a net, somewhat like playing Ping-Pong.
+The environment was made with Unity's ML-Agents framework.

 <p align="center">
   <img src="https://user-images.githubusercontent.com/11748427/83365478-9c47b600-a3a8-11ea-92b0-a750598a70e7.gif" alt="Trained Agent"/>